kat-tax/figma-to-react-native/ROADMAP.md

 - Error "failed to export" caused by hidden assets
 - Triage preview using wrong default value for Child in Frame example
 - Address or document TODOs throughout the app :')
+- Code tab is cleared when going to Theme tab
+- Editor sometimes appears in light mode when supposed to be dark